nexr/RHive/README.md

   RHive is an R extension facilitating distributed computing via HIVE query.
   RHive allows easy usage of HQL(Hive SQL) in R, and allows easy usage of R objects and R functions in Hive.

-> Before installing RHive, you has to have installed Hadoop and Hive
+> Before installing RHive, you have to have installed Hadoop and Hive

 ## Install Hadoop
 1. Single Node